 Nominations are to include one set of the following:

-- Nomination statement of not more than 500 words, outlining the candidate’s contribution to the particular area of biomedical and health sciences;
+- Nomination statement of no more than 500 words highlighting their contributions to health sciences;

 - Two references (to be arranged by the nominator), at least one from outside the nominee’s institution.